Shiraz-2022/parking-lot/README.md

    - Parking a vehicle: O(log n) for heap operations
    - Freeing a slot: O(log n) for heap operations
    - Vehicle lookup by registration: O(1) using Map
-   - Color-based vehicle search: O(n) with optimized array traversal
+   - Color-based vehicle search: O(1) using Map

 3. **Query Operations**
-   - Finding slot by registration number: O(1) using Map
+   - Finding slot by registration number: O(n)
-   - Finding slots by color: O(n) with optimized array traversal
+   - Finding slots by color: O(n)
    - Getting all occupied slots: O(1) using array
    - Getting all available slots: O(1) using heap